Coronavirus and the Coast Path

 - Travel to the Coast Path by foot or cycle, if possible.

 - If driving, check coastal car parks at your destination are open before travelling.
-Some are still closed or have limited access.
+Some have limited access.

 - Always swim or bathe within your limits and do not engage in dangerous activities such as tombstoning.
 Lifeguards are not operating a full service at this time and we must work together to avoid putting unnecessary stress on the Coast Guard and other emergency services.